Music Director

 Thomas Blunt

-Thomas Blunt studied at Cambridge University and the Royal College of Music in London, and was the first ever British participant of the prestigious Allianz International Conductors’ Academy, where he worked with the London Philharmonic and Philharmonia Orchestras.
+He is Principal Conductor of the Coro da Orquestra Sinfônica do Estado de São Paulo (OSESP), one of Latin America’s leading musical institutions.
+He studied at Cambridge University and the Royal College of Music in London and was the first British conductor selected for the Allianz International Conductors’ Academy, where he worked with both the London Philharmonic Orchestra and Philharmonia Orchestra.

 Web Design Cardiff